ZHONGJunjie86/A2C-MC-single-car-intersection/README.md

 # A2C-single-car-intersection
    This is a model describing a car runs to goal in limited time using A2C algorithm to control its speed.
-   My purpose is building a architecture at frist, for the futureBy the A2C i wrote I'll write a A3C model in the next time, in which I'll complete a multi-agents system(MAS).
+   My purpose is building a architecture at frist, which I can use later.
+By the A2C I wrote I'll write a A3C model in the next time, in which I'll complete a multi-agents system(MAS).
 # Reward shaping
    The work I did now is very simple.
+Input [real_speed, target_speed, elapsed_time_ratio, distance_to_goal,reward,done,time_pass,over]
+    and output accelerate.

    The car will learn to control its accelerate with the restructions shown below:
    Reward shaping: